Mousse Filled Angel Food Cake

 Whipped Cream Icing:

-Whip the remaining 1 1/2 cups cream till soft peaks form.
-Fold 1/4 cup into chocolate, then fold half the remaining cream, followed by the last half of the whipped cream.
-Refrigerate about an hour.
+- Whip the remaining 1½ cups cream till soft peaks form.
+Fold ¼ cup into the chocolate, then fold half the remaining cream, followed by the last half of the whipped cream.
+Refrigerate for about an hour.

-To make icing, whip cream with sugar, Whip It and vanilla.
+- To make the icing, whip cream with sugar, Whip It, and vanilla.
 Frost cake.
 Chill before serving.